Table of Contents

 - Hire a professional dog walker to take them out whilst you’re busy

 - Look into pet sitters or doggy day care in your area, that could spend time with your pooch while you’re out

-If your dog has issues being around other dogs, then don’t worry; socializing is not just about being around other pups, it’s also about being regularly exposed to everyday sights and sounds.
+If your dog has issues being around other dogs, then don’t worry; socializing is not just about being around other pups; it’s also about being regularly exposed to everyday sights and sounds.

 The more time they spend in different environments, the more relaxed they will become in new situations.

-- Don’t say good bye to your dog when you leave.
+- Don’t say goodbye to your dog when you leave.
 It may feel strange doing this but leaving calmly and quietly will mean that your dog will settle more quickly once you have left.

 - Don’t become overexcited when you return home.
 Keep the atmosphere quiet and calm, so that your dog doesn’t feel that your leaving and returning is a big deal.

 - Do not leave your dog in an open area of your house where they have access to things to potentially destroy.
-Leave them in a safe and secure area of your home, in a comfortable temperature, with an appropriate-sized bed to relax in, and with some chew and interactive toys to keep them busy.
+Leave them in a safe and secure area of your home, at a comfortable temperature, with an appropriate-sized bed to relax in, and with some chew and interactive toys to keep them busy.
 You can also give them an item of clothing with your scent on for them to snuggle up to.